Elliptical Cross Trainer Reviews and Comparisons – Which is the Best Cross Trainer in 2020?

 DKN XC 140i Cross Trainer: A heavy machine with an impressive 14kg flywheel for super-smooth action.
 This is mid-budget, though only because of the amazon discount which takes it out of the higher end.
 An impressive machine, though you’ll need space for it.

-JTX Strider X7 Cross Trainer: An upper mid-range machine with an impressive list of features that includes a big touch-screen colour monitor and the solid build that is shared with all of the JTX models.
+JTX Strider X7 Cross Trainer: An upper mid-range machine with an impressive list of features that include a big touch-screen colour monitor and the solid build that is shared with all of the JTX models.

 Kettler Axos Cross Trainer: An unusual looking model with a large front mounted fly wheel.
 This elliptical is in the upper mid-range of prices.

 Confidence Fitness Cross Trainer Bike Combo: You won’t find many cross trainers cheaper than this.
 While you should not expect gym quality kit, this is a popular model at a very keen price which also works as an exercise bike.

 Hammer CrossTech Elliptical Trainer: German engineering features in this mid-priced elliptical.
 It looks great too, with a bright white body and large flywheel.

 FitnessForm P1100 Cross Trainer: Positive reviews, and unusual flywheel-visible look and a budget range price tag… three reasons why this is a popular home model.

 Pro XS Sports Elliptical Bike Combo: Another super-budget level machine.
 This is great if you are starting out and maybe don’t want to invest in a bigger / better machine until you are certain you’ll use it.